daniele47/MIRROR-dotfiles-rust/README.md

 - [x] use `ok_or_else` always, to avoid useless clone operations
 - [x] implement a simple flag parser just parsing flags, nothing else!
 - [x] add `cargo clippy` check before release.
 If any warning, kill the release!
+- [ ] `Color` trait, with blue, red, ..., bold, underlined, ..., set_error, visualize, ... methods, so that this can be implement with stdout OR ANYTHING

 ## blockers